 The application process is quick, easy, free and entirely online.

-Utilize these free advising checklists to see what classes you still need to complete for your major.
+Utilize these advising checklists to see what classes you still need to complete for your major.
 Please note, these checklists are for unofficial planning purposes only.
 Advisors will use these same checklists for official advising purposes.